 Our role is also to help provide strategic direction for the organisation, encouraging more people to participate and show how much of a difference mental health lived experience leadership can make to people’s lives.

 We feel strongly about BIMHN’s aims and values, and believe that those suffering with mental ill health deserve the best possible access to local services, to be heard and to feel empowered to use their voice and share their story.
 I look forward to representing you all, and ensuring your voice is heard over the next year.

 Hey I’m Tom, your elected Representation & Accountability Officer for BIMHN.
 It is my role to help support all members of the committee with their work and to co-ordinate our activities across the city of Bristol.

 In terms of my background, I have been involved in mental health campaigning for over five years, holding a number of related roles over this period.
 This started during my time at the University of the West of England (UWE Bristol), lobbying for improved mental health services at the university and increased support for staff so that they can feel better equipped to support students facing often unique and complex issues.
 This included developing policy on taking this issue forward at UWE.

-During this time I was also one of the founding members of the Mental Health Campaign, which has now been going for two years strong, raising awareness and challenging mental health stigma and discrimination across the university campuses.
+During this time I was also one of the founding members of the Mental Health Campaign, which has now been going for five years strong, raising awareness and challenging mental health stigma and discrimination across the university campuses.
 I am incredibly proud of all the very inspiring people I have met through the campaign, and look forward to seeing how the campaign develops in the coming years.

 I am also a Time to Change Champion and passionately believe that we can help reduce mental health stigma and discrimination through positive conversations and education in the community.